casper-network/docs-redux/faq/faq.md

 sudo apt install casper-sidecar
 ```

-This sets up the public key, adds the Casper repository to your system, updates the package list, and installs the software.
+This sequence of commands downloads and stores the Casper repository’s public GPG key, adds the repository to your system’s sources list, updates your package index, and installs the `casper-sidecar` service.

 ---